Canonical situation of the Society of Saint Pius X: Pontifical Council for Legislative Texts

+1996 letter

 In 1996, the Pontifical Council for the Interpretation of Legislative Texts (PCILT) responded to an enquiry from Bishop Norbert Brunner of the Diocese of Sion, Switzerland, regarding the correct interpretation of Ecclesia Dei.
 While the PCILT says that Bishop Brunner's concerns do not meet the requirements for an "authentic interpretation" of the motu proprio Ecclesia Dei, it offers ten notes of clarification that could aid his pastoral concerns regarding the SSPX.

-These notes affirm unequivocally that that "doubt cannot reasonably be cast upon the validity of the excommunication of the Bishops declared in the Motu Proprio [Ecclesia Dei] and the Decree [Dominus Marcellus Lefebvre]."
-The PCILT notes the requirement of formal adherence to schism needed to acquire a latae sententiae excommunication, and offers a tentative description of what "formal adherence to schism" means, with two requirements: 1) "one of internal nature, consisting in a free and informed agreement with the substance of the schism"; 2) "the other of an external character, consisting in the externalising of this option."
+These notes affirm that "doubt cannot reasonably be cast upon the validity of the excommunication of the Bishops declared in the Motu Proprio [Ecclesia Dei] and the Decree [Dominus Marcellus Lefebvre]".
+The PCILT notes the requirement of formal adherence to schism needed to acquire a latae sententiae excommunication, and offers a tentative description of what "formal adherence to schism" means, with two requirements, an internal one and an external one: 1) "one of internal nature, consisting in a free and informed agreement with the substance of the schism"; 2) "the other of an external character, consisting in the externalising of this option".

 It adds of the external requirement that external adherence does not necessarily manifest an internal adherence even in members of the faithful who attend SSPX services to the exclusion of any other.
 However, it states that "in the case of the Lefebvrian deacons and priests there seems no doubt that their ministerial activity in the ambit of the schismatic movement is a more than evident sign of the fact that the two requirements" for formal adherence to the schism "have been met".
-(Note: Some statements about attendance at Mass and reception of the sacraments from an SSPX priest are given in Devillers, Arnaud (2002).
-"A response to Christopher Ferrara") The PCILT added: "On the other hand, in the case of the rest of the faithful it is obvious that an occasional participation in liturgical acts or the activity of the Lefebvrian movement, done without making one's own the attitude of doctrinal and disciplinary disunion of such a movement, does not suffice for one to be able to speak of formal adherence to the movement."
+The PCILT added: "On the other hand, in the case of the rest of the faithful it is obvious that an occasional participation in liturgical acts or the activity of the Lefebvrian movement, done without making one's own the attitude of doctrinal and disciplinary disunion of such a movement, does not suffice for one to be able to speak of formal adherence to the movement".
 The Pontifical Council also cautioned about distinguishing the sin of schism from the canonical crime of schism, with its penalty of excommunication, which required the specific conditions of canons 1323–1324 of the 1983 Code of Canon Law.